howardisaacson/Introduction-to-Astronomy-Research-2018/Week7/README.md

 - Check-in.
 - Python vs R. And how the academic astronomy world relates to Data Science

-### Writing Exercise:
-In your online notebooks, please spend 5 minutes responding to the following prompts:

-    1. What did you learn from the tutorial about how Kepler finds planets and determines their properties?

-    2. Where were statistics used in the Quintana (2014) paper?

-    3. How can we use theory and modeling to learn about known exoplanets?

 ### Tutorials:
 1. Sarah: statistics